 What is Medication Adherence?

-Managing diabetes is a full-time effort.
-It encompasses everything from diet and exercise to mindset and medication.
-When prescribed medication for diabetes, it is important to maintain a consistent schedule.
-Properly taking your medication as directed by your medical health team (doctor, pharmacist, etc.) is important for avoiding symptoms such as heart problems, neuropathy, and diabetic feet.
-Of course, there may be bumps along the way.
-Many things can contribute to not taking your medication.
-Whether self-imposed or external factors, we may experience obstacles that keep us from proper medication adherence.
+When prescribed medication for diabetes, it is vital to maintain a consistent schedule.
+Properly taking your medicines as directed by your medical health team (doctor, pharmacist, etc.) is essential for avoiding symptoms such as heart problems, neuropathy, and diabetic feet.

 Common Ways We Miss Medication

 It is not uncommon for people to make mistakes when taking medications for diabetes.
-Medication adherence is a behavior that is influenced by factors relating to the patient, provider, and the continuum of care.
-Learning how to manage your diabetes is learning how to manage the patient side of things.
-Patient reasons for not taking medications properly can be unintentional or intentional.
+Medication adherence is a behavior influenced by factors relating to the patient, provider, and the continuum of care.

 Unintentional